 African-American gun club says membership surged in Trump era

-There are 1 comment on the WHBF-TV Rock Island story from 5 hrs ago, titled African-American gun club says membership surged in Trump era.
-In it, WHBF-TV Rock Island reports that:
+There are 3 comments on the KXLY-TV Spokane story from 19 hrs ago, titled African-American gun club says membership surged in Trump era.
+In it, KXLY-TV Spokane reports that:

 More African-Americans appear to be taking an active interest in their right to bear arms since the election of President Donald Trump, gun club leaders and firearm sellers say.
 A national African-American gun club has doubled its membership since Election Day, and gun sellers say they've noticed more black customers buying firearms.